Curating the true potential of gaming and esports.

 After weeks of waiting, Fortnite Chapter 2, Season 3 launched on June 17 – taking the Top Secret theme from Season 2 and changing it to Splash Down.
 As leaks predicted, the map has been flooded with water and the theme is all about dealing with the water and waves.

-Even though the new season is only in its infancy, Fortnite fans are always looking as to what comes next.
+The latest season is almost at its end and as always, Fortnite fans are looking at what comes next.
 The simple answer is Season 4, but what will that entail?
 Here is everything we know so far.

 The end date for Fortnite’s Splash Down themed season is set for Thursday, August 27, according to Hypex.
 This means that the season should last for 71 days – a significantly shorter amount of time to previous seasons.